 Owning real estate can be a risky proposition.
 There is the potential for loss and liability, impacting your personal net worth.
 If you intend to own real estate for business purposes, you can minimize this impact by forming a real estate holding company.
 A holding company allows you to own real estate while protecting your other assets.

 A real estate holding company is formed for no other reason than to own real estate.
 You form an entity -- the holding company -- so that the contract and ultimately the deed will be in the company's name.
 Additionally, if you seek financing, you will pledge the mortgage under the name of the real estate holding company.

 Many real estate holding entities are structured as limited liability companies, known as LLCs.
 An LLC affords you the protection of a business entity, but allows you to claim the income on your personal tax return.
 To create an LLC, you must file a certificate of formation, also known as articles of organization, with the state you plan to operate in.
-This involves paperwork and a fee, which can range from about $30 to $200.
+This involves paperwork and a fee, which can range from about $50 to $200.
+In most states, you must renew your LLC each year, paying a nominal fee.
 You also apply for a tax ID number with the IRS.
-Additionally if the real estate holding company will be made up of additional members, you want to draft an operating agreement detailing the management of the company.
+Additionally, if the real estate holding company will be made up of additional members, you want to draft an operating agreement detailing the management of the company.